synergit/hxnyc/README.md

 # hxnyc

 This is a prototype of a registration system built based on Django framework.
+Which is also a journey of using open-source projects to build something cool :+1: Check the following roadmap for details
 ![Screen Shot 2021-04-19 at 10 55 16 PM](https://user-images.githubusercontent.com/10833201/115330639-7b27b980-a162-11eb-916b-f00be16415e3.png)

 A short video or screenshot is alway helpful and attractive.